National Medical Support Notice

 Determine if any of the four categories listed on the Employer Response apply to you or to the employee.

 If so, complete the Employer Response form and return it to CSE within 20 business days.
-If none of the four categories applies, forward Part B: Medical Support Notice to your plan administrator.
+If none of the four categories apply, forward Part B: Medical Support Notice to your plan administrator.

 Notify your payroll office or service to make the appropriate deductions for the employee contribution required under the health plan.
 At this point, you can determine whether the total deductions are greater than the maximum allowed under the Consumer Credit Protection Act (CCPA) and any applicable state law.